IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

 ## Use Case

-This meta recipe describes options when using Transcripts, Captions, and Subtitles with your resources considering desired user experience.
+This meta recipe describes options when using Transcripts, Captions, and Subtitles with your resources taking into consideration the desired user experience.

 ## Transcripts

 Transcripts are text-based representations of material originally presented in another medium such as newspapers and audio or video recordings.
 There are 3 options for handling transcript files using the IIIF Presentation API; which option to use depends on the desired user experience:

-1. Providing independent access to the transcript
+1. Providing independent access to the transcript via download

     When the transcript is considered an alternative representation of the resource, a link to the transcript can be offered so that the user can download it or view it outside the client.
 This is accomplished via the `rendering` link option.